 Prospective Board candidates must be on the staff or Board of an OFN member organization and receive nominations from at least two different OFN members to qualify as a candidate.

 OFN seeks a Board with ethnic, racial, and gender diversity that reflects our members' range of financing types and geographic reach.
-See our current Board Composition Matrix and Comparison Chart with demographic information about OFN’s current Board Members and the member organizations represented on the Board.
+See our current Board Composition Matrix and Comparison Chart (links to the Matrix and Chart will be provided soon) with demographic information about OFN’s current Board Members and the member organizations represented on the Board.

 To nominate a candidate for the OFN Board, please complete this form.